 Shiva and Parvati, the divine couple from Hindu mythology

-• Shiva (The Destroyer): Destroys to allow renewal; symbolizes transformation and spiritual awakening.
+• Shiva: Destroys to allow renewal and symbolizes transformation

 Brahma creates life, Vishnu protects and sustains it, while Shiva transforms through destruction and renewal.